ngallazzi/HighlightingView/README.md

 # EnlightingLayout
-A simple layout working as a switch on-off button
+A simple layout working as a switch on-off button - Thanks to @DreaminginCodeZH for Material Progress bar

 [![gif](https://github.com/ngallazzi/EnlightingLayout/blob/master/demo.gif)

-#Usage
+# Usage

 in your build.gradle (Module)
 ```groovy